Political fallout is spreading ahead of an oil slick that weather forecasters warn might reach Gulf Coast beaches by this weekend.

 Meanwhile, the slick continues to spread across Gulf waters.
 Forecasters at AccuWeather warn that a strong system moving through the nation's midsection and expected to arrive in the spill area by Friday could push oil ashore this weekend.
 A similar front disrupted cleanup operations late last week.

 The gathering spring storm seems an appropriate idiom for political forces aligning to contest the petroleum industry's reputation of technical safety.
 If the spill continues to gush for weeks or months, it could be a long, sticky summer for the Obama administration and its oil company allies.

-Chris Baskind is an environmental writer living in Pensacola, Fla., within view of the threatened beaches.
-He's blogging about the spill on his personal site, and can be followed on Twitter and Facebook.
+Chris Baskind is an environmental writer living in Pensacola, Florida, within view of the threatened beaches.
+He can be followed on Twitter and Facebook.